Robustness and Efficiency of Rosenbaum's Rank-based Estimator in Randomized Trials: A Design-based Perspective: Introduction

 \section{Introduction}

-When a treatment is randomly assigned to the units in a study,~\cite{Fisher1935} showed that this randomization can be used to provide valid statistical inference about the treatment effect without making strong assumptions regarding the outcome-generating model.
-In particular, we can calculate confidence intervals for the treatment effect based on an estimator using its randomization distribution.
-A standard choice for the estimator is the difference-in-means estimator, which takes the difference of the averages of outcomes for the treated and control units.
-Conveniently for the practitioner, the usual large sample confidence interval based on two independent samples from infinite populations for the difference in two population means with unequal variances gives an asymptotically valid, conservative confidence interval under the randomization distribution~\citep{Neyman1923, Freedman2007}.~\citet{Freedman08a} establishes its validity under a finite limiting fourth moment assumption on the sequence of potential outcomes, and~\citet{Li2017} relax the assumption to any finite limiting moment of more than two; also see \citet{Lin13} and \citet{Aronow2014} for further developments.
+When a treatment is randomly assigned to the units in a study,~\cite{Fisher1935} showed that one can use this randomization to provide valid statistical inference about the treatment effect without making strong assumptions regarding the outcome-generating model.
+In particular, we can calculate confidence intervals for the treatment effect based on an estimator using its randomization distribution. \ag{In the design-based (finite population) framework, one considers the potential outcomes \citep{Neyman1923, Rubin1974, Rubin1977, imbens2015} as fixed, making the randomization distribution of the estimator central to inference.
+In contrast, the model-based (infinite population) approach assumes that units are independently sampled from an infinite superpopulation, introducing randomness through both sampling and treatment assignment.
+While the infinite-population approach typically yields simpler mathematical derivations due to the assumption of independent and identically distributed (i.i.d.) samples, this assumption itself has often been criticized as unrealistic and for obscuring the role of the random treatment assignment mechanism \citep{DingLiMiratrix+2017}.
+We refer the reader to \citet{DingLiMiratrix+2017} for a detailed comparison of these two frameworks.}

+A popular choice for an estimator of the average treatment effect in randomized trials is the difference-in-means estimator, which takes the difference of the averages of outcomes for the treated and control units (see, e.g., \citet{Neyman1923}). \citet{Freedman08a} formally derived the design-based asymptotic theory of this estimator under finite fourth moment conditions, showing that the standard Wald confidence interval, which is justified under i.i.d.~sampling from infinite populations, remains asymptotically valid under the randomization distribution. \ag{\citet{Li2017} substantially generalized this line of work by deriving finite population central limit theorems under minimal moment conditions, covering a wide range of estimators and experimental designs.}